joshniemela/BottlenecksWithinGNN/report/main.typ

 This phenomena is even more accentuated by more connected graphs such as PubMed.

-// page 5 of https://arxiv.org/pdf/2303.10993 gradient gating seems intersting.
-Can we employ it in the tree neighbours experiemnt to isolate the over-squasing effect?

 // report on how we may measure the alledged factors which cause these two bottlenecks

 // report on how prevelant they actual are, both in general and in relation to each other.